 - Simply pat dry the tofu using a hand towel or paper towels, just so it is not soaking wet, but still moist (this will help the breading stick to its surface).

 - Slice the tofu to your desired shape.
 For this recipe, I love to first slice the block of tofu into 4 equal large square/rectangular shapes.
 Then, slice diagonally each of these squares to create triangles.
+You can also cut the tofu in cubes!

 - Then, combine the flour and corn starch in a shallow large bowl.